sashafr/scalar_journal/GeneralDocumentation/covfefe.md

 Given Scalar's structure right now, this will have to be done in two parts.
 The first part is the autogeneration of the articles (this is in the My Account part of the dashboard).
 The second part is the transferral from the original article to the new version (this is in the transfer tab).

+EDIT 14 JUNE 2017 - Actually, Scalar has that functionality, so we're good with what we have.
+Unless Peter wants something different.

 -- Peer Reviews --

 This will be used in lieu of comments.
 Those with editor priveleges will be able to comment.
 These will be the bases for the peer reviews.
 In regard to implementation, I haven't gotten there yet.